 by Leslie G.

-I was so excited when I received the email from Truth in Aging informing me that I had been chosen to review Board and Batten Restore Like a Girl ($56/40ml in the shop).
+I was so excited when I received the email from Truth in Aging informing me that I had been chosen to review Board and Batten Restore Like a Girl ($56).
 Living in Michigan, a great night cream is a must during the winter.

 Let me give you a little background information about myself and my skin.
 I am a few months shy of the big 50.
 I would categorize my skin as combination, oily forehead and nose, normal or dry everywhere else.
 Even with an oily nose, I am prone to flaky skin on the sides of my nose, especially in winter.